 John Dwyer, associate professor in forestry, thinks this experience is crucial in developing a resume for potential fire management positions within different federal and state agencies.
 “I think the Tiger Fire Crew can play an integral role in helping our students realize their full potential in fire management,” he said.

-The Gathering Place B&B honors veterans in nationwide project
+The Gathering Place B and B honors veterans in nationwide project

 Two Missouri military veterans received a free stay at the Gathering Place Bed and Breakfast in Columbia as part of a nationwide project to thank former and current personnel for their service.